WikiaTeamProject/ExtractionFromWikia/README.md

 +---statistics
 ```

 The program performs a lot of file operations.
-All of those file operations are handled within the `root_directory` that you specify in the `config.properties file`.
+All of those file operations are handled within the `root_directory` that you specify in the `config.properties` file.
-- The `downloadedWikis` directory contains plain dumps from wikia
+- The `downloadedWikis` directory contains plain dumps from wikia.
      - The `7z` directory contains all wikis that were downloaded in the 7z format.
-     - The `gz` directory contains all wikis that were downloaded the gz format.
+     - The `gz` directory contains all wikis that were downloaded in the gz format.
      - The `decompressed` directory contains all wikis from the `7z` and `gz` folder but in a decompressed format.
-- The `dbPediaExtractionFormat` contains the decompressed wiki dumps that are following a file structure required for the dbPedia extractor to work.
+- The `dbPediaExtractionFormat` contains the decompressed wiki dumps that are following a file structure required for the DBpedia extractor to work.
 - The `resources` directory contains different files from DBpedia.
-This folder requires user interaction: the user has to put the files in the directory.
+This folder requires user interaction: the user has to put the files in the directory (as specified in "How to execute the Program?").
    - The `pageids` directory should contain a TTL file with all page ids of DBpedia.
 This is required for some mappers to work.
    - The `redirects` directory should contain a TTL file with all redirects of DBpedia.
 This is required for some mappers to work.
    - The `ontology` directory should contain a TTL file with all ontologies of DBpedia.
 This is required for some mappers to work.